This is a common question I hear from my clients when a new version or release comes out. Let me answer with a couple additional questions.

 - Assign picks to a Fishbowl Go user – Yo!
 This is HUGE, especially for large volume eCommerce users picking hundreds of orders a day.
 Before this feature, warehouses with multiple pickers had to really coordinate or they ended up picking the same order.

 - iOS version of Fishbowl Go! – Already, you can run it on an android.
-This covers the other ½ of the population!
+This covers the other half of the population!

-- Multi select and issue MOs in mass – Fishbowl’s auto MO feature can auto create dozens or hundreds of MOs at a time.
-Now you can issue dozens or hundreds of MOs at a time.
+- Multi-select and issue MOs in mass – Fishbowl’s auto MO feature can auto-create dozens or hundreds of MOs at a time.
+Which means you can now issue large numbers of MO’s simultaneously..
 We seriously looked into developing a 3rd party software to do just this, but the API wouldn’t allow it.
 Very excited about this new feature.

 Will it fix a nasty, painful bug?